Threpio/terraform-provider-azuread/docs/resources/user.md

 * `other_mails` - (Optional) A list of additional email addresses for the user.
 * `password` - (Optional) The password for the user.
 The password must satisfy minimum requirements as specified by the password policy.
 The maximum length is 256 characters.
 This property is required when creating a new user.

 -> **Passwords and importing users** Passwords can be changed but not cleared.
 Removing the `password` property for an existing user resource, or setting the password value to a blank string, will not remove the password.
 When importing a user, Terraform will not reset the password unless the value is subsequently changed in your configuration.
+To create users with a random password that will need to be reset then use `auto_generate_password`.

 * `postal_code` - (Optional) The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 * `preferred_language` - (Optional) The user's preferred language, in ISO 639-1 notation.